• Discover Fiordland

 For a more relaxed ride along the Lake Te Anau harbour, follow the Upukerora Trail to reach the Upukerora River.
 You can access the Lake2Lake Trail by riding back into town and heading toward the DOC Fiordland National Park Visitor Centre.
 At Radfords on the Lake, we have two mountain bikes on-site, free to our guests to use.
 Plus, there are plenty of cycle hire operators in town with a selection of regular and e-bikes for hire.
 If you’re bringing your own wheels, we offer secure bike storage as well as e-bike charging facilities.

-Tracknet offer reliable daily scheduled passenger bus & coach services to and from many of the most beautiful areas of the Southern South Island.
+Tracknet offer reliable daily scheduled passenger bus & coach services to and from many of the most beautiful areas of the Southern South Island during the summer season and on demand departures during the winter season.

 Tracknet bus services travel each day between Queenstown, Te Anau, Milford Sound & Invercargill.
 Regular services connect to Southern New Zealand’s walking tracks including the Milford, Routeburn, Kepler, Hollyford, Greenstone & Caples Tracks.